Sauk people: Precontact to 17th century

-The Sauk, an Algonquian languages people, are believed to have developed as a people along the St. Lawrence River, which is now northern New York.
+The Sauk, an Algonquian people, are believed to have developed as a people along the St. Lawrence River, which is now northern New York.
 The precise time is unknown, but around the time of the year 1600, they were driven from the area of the St. Lawrence River.
 Some historians believe that the Sauk migrated to what is now eastern Michigan, where they settled around Saginaw Bay (Ojibwe: Zaagiinaad-wiikwed – "Of the Outlet Bay").
 For many years, the Sauk are believed to have prospered in the fertile valley of Saginaw thereafter.
 They had been driven west by pressure from other tribes, especially the powerful Haudenosaunee, which sought control over hunting grounds in the area.

 Some Ojibwe oral histories also place the Sauk in the Saginaw Valley some time before the arrival of Europeans.
 Sauk traditions state that the tribe occupied the vicinity of Saginaw river.
 (In this tradition, the name 'Saginaw' comes from the Ojibwe "O-Sauk-e-non," meaning "land of the Sauks" or "where the Sauks were.")
 Approximately from the years 1638 to 1640, it is believed that a fierce battle ensued, nearly annihilating the entire Sauk Tribe.
 According to the legend, the Ojibwe inhabited the lands north of the Saginaw Bay, and the harsher northern climate caused more difficulty in prosperity compared to that of the Sauk occupying the area of Saginaw Valley.
 The Ojibwe allied with the Odawa, who resided south of the Sauk, and sprung a series of attacks on the Sauk, which practically decimated their people.
-One such attack, the Battle of Skull Island, occurred on a peninsula in the Saginaw River, which then was called Skull Island.
-(Its name came from the many skulls and bones supposedly found in mounds on that island over the years.)
+One such attack, the Battle of Skull Island, occurred on a peninsula in the Saginaw River, which then was called Skull Island (its name came from the many skulls and bones supposedly found in mounds on that island over the years).
 In this battle, it is said that the Sauk had used their boats to cross part of the river, escape to the island, and were temporarily free from their attackers.
 But when morning came, ice had solidified the river enough for the Ojibwe to cross.
 They killed every member of the Sauk tribe who had fled to that island besides 12 women whom they later sent west of the Mississippi River.